monarch-initiative/SvAnna/docs/setup.rst

 SvAnna database files are available for download from:

 **hg38/GRCh38**
-  Download `svanna.zip <https://svanna.s3.amazonaws.com/2112_hg38_svanna.zip>`_ (~675 MB for download,  2.4 GB unpacked)
+  Download `2112_hg38_svanna.zip <https://svanna.s3.amazonaws.com/2112_hg38_svanna.zip>`_ (~675 MB for download,  2.4 GB unpacked)

 After the download, unzip the archive(s) content into a folder and note the folder path.

 .. tip::
-  Keeping the files on fast hard drive will improve the runtime performance.
+  Keeping the files on a fast hard drive will improve the runtime performance.

 Build SvAnna from source